awslabs/graphstorm/graphstorm-processing/docs/source/index.rst

     Input configuration <developer/input-configuration>

-GraphStorm Processing allows you to process and prepare massive graph data for training with GraphStorm.
+GraphStorm Distributed Data Processing allows you to process and prepare massive graph data for training with GraphStorm.
 GraphStorm Processing takes care of generating unique ids for nodes, using them to encode edge structure files, process individual features and prepare the data to be passed into the